 In a later incarnation of the team composed mainly of unrepentant criminals, the good teammate was Songbird.
 In the version of the group after that, Norman Osborn's private black ops task force, the good teammate was Paladin, though he wasn't so much "good" as "not bad."
 Eventually the Headsman, Ant-Man, and the Ghost joined him — though it was Ghost who made it all possible.

-An even later incarnation of the team, formed by General Thaddeus Ross (the Red Hulk), had Flash Thompson (Agent Venom).
-He's the most heroic of the group (he's a Spidey fanboy so go figure), and is the one who resents violence the most and tries to avoid it whenever possible.
+An even later incarnation of the team, formed by General Thaddeus Ross (the Red Hulk), had Flash Thompson, aka Agent Venom.
+He's the most heroic of the group - he's a Spidey fanboy so go figure - which says a lot considering he's bonded to a carnivorous parasite with a taste for human flesh, and is the one who resents violence the most and tries to avoid it whenever possible.
 However, eventually he realises that as the Token Good Teammate, he can't stand what the team does, and quits.
 He is later replaced by Ghost Rider, who is as amoral as everyone else on the team.

 Lucas Lee of the Evil Exes in Scott Pilgrim is not a Jerkass like much of the other Exes.
 He turns out to actually be a decent guy who is genuinely friendly to Scott.
 However, Scott still has to defeat him to free Ramona from the Evil Exes' control.